 - Bicyclists injured in a bicycle accident are subject to the NY serious injury threshold which means that if an injured bicyclist doesn’t have a “legally defined” serious injury, the case can be dismissed.
 You need an accident lawyer who knows how to prove your injury meets the legal definition of a serious injury.
 If you have any broken bone, no matter how minor, your case cannot be dismissed.

 - There are similarities to a motorcycle accident when proving that a car or truck is at fault for causing a bicycle accident.
+You need a bicycle accident lawyer who understands how to prove the driver is 100% at fault.

 No-Fault Insurance for Bicycle Accidents